felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 ## Online Ordering Solutions

-Connecting your online ordering solution to HubRise will allow your clients to receive orders and customers directly to their EPOS systems.
+Connecting your online ordering solution to HubRise will allow your clients to receive orders and customers directly in their EPOS systems.
 Here are a few suggestions to help you during the implementation.

 ### Establishing and Managing the Connection